What This Guide Covers

 Can I stop the bot from joining a specific meeting?

 Yes.
-You have two options:
+You have a few options:

-Turn off auto-join in Settings > Meetings so the bot only joins when you click Send Marloo Now.
+Turn off auto-join entirely in Settings > Meetings so the bot only joins when you click Send Marloo Now.

 Why does the bot show "Unverified" next to its name in Teams?

 This is a Microsoft Teams label applied to all external participants who aren't from a trusted organisation.
 It doesn't affect how the bot works.
-If you'd like it to say "External" instead, your IT admin can add gomarloo.com as a trusted organisation.
+If you'd like it to say "External" instead, your IT admin can add marloo.com and gomarloo.com as a trusted organisation.
 See the IT admin instructions above.